uhhhsoyan/MERN-memories-server/README.md

 # MERN-memories-server

-This project is the back-end for the MERN Memories project, a mini-facebook style MERN stack app.
-See repo MERN-memories-client for the front-end code.
+This is the back-end for the MERN Memories project, a "mini facebook" app built with the MERN stack.
+See repo titled 'MERN-memories-client' for the front-end code.

 The back-end is built with Node, Express, MongoDB and Mongoose.